wencov/flight/README.md

-# 2015 USA Flight Delay Analysis using Power BI
+# USA Flight Delay Analysis using Power BI

 ## Setup Instruction
 - Setup root directory by `git clone https://github.com/wencov/flight.git`

 - Download and extract [flight-delays.zip](https://www.kaggle.com/usdot/flight-delays) into `flight-delays` folder under the `flight` root directory created from above

-- To refresh data source, open [flight.pbix](flight.pbix) file in Power BI Desktop and under `Edit Queries` menu, change path variable and point it to the root folder directory such as `C:\Users\mzwen\Desktop\flight\`
+- To refresh data source, open [flight.pbix](flight.pbix) file in Power BI Desktop and under `Edit Queries` menu, change path variable and point it to the root folder directory such as `C:\Users\[username]\Desktop\flight\`

 ## Assumptions:
 - The original dataset includes flight cancellations `CANCELLED = 1`, those cancelled flights are excluded from this delay analysis

-- *Major Origin/Destination Airports* are defined as airports with more than 100,000 annual origin/destination flights in 2015
+- *Major Origin/Destination Airports* are defined as airports with more than 100,000 annual inbound or outbound flights in 2015

 - Flights are assumed to be `On-time` if `Arrival Delay` is less than 30 minutes